Magyartanulas/magyartanulas.github.io/alphabet_vowel-harmony.md

 The best place to start with learning any language is the alphabet.
 With 14 vowels and 30 consonants, the Hungarian alphabet contains a total of 44 letters.
 Hungarian is a phonetic language so once you master the alphabet, you'll be able to speak every word that you can read first time every time!
+Note that every word in Hungarian is stressed on the first syllable.

 ```
 A Á B C Cs D Dz Dzs E É F